jyates/jyates.github.com/_posts/2013-06-11-hbase-consistent-secondary-indexing.md

 ## Old News - An Overview of Existing Options

-People have tried many times in the past to implement secondary indexing over HBase - things like [Lily] and [HBaseSI] attempt to tackle the problem head on.
+People have tried many times in the past to implement secondary indexing over HBase - things like [Lily](http://www.lilyproject.org/) and [HBaseSI](http://www.scpe.org/index.php/scpe/article/view/715) attempt to tackle the problem head on.

 Lily builds its own Write-Ahead Log (WAL) framework on HBase - this gives us most of the expected semantics but at a rather high latency cost.
 For some use cases, this is fine - if this is you, you can stop reading and go call up the Lily folks.

 HBaseSI is an alternative approach but doesn't work well with Scans - its designed for point Gets.
 However, the general use-case for HBase is multi-row scans, this doesn't translate into a general solution.

-People have also attempted to do full transactions on HBase, things like [Omid] and [Percolator] - once you have full transactions between tables, adding secondary indexes are trivial, they are just another transaction.
+People have also attempted to do full transactions on HBase, things like [Omid](https://github.com/yahoo/omid) and [Percolator](http://research.google.com/pubs/pub36726.html) - once you have full transactions between tables, adding secondary indexes are trivial, they are just another transaction.
 The downfall here, as expected, is the overhead.
 In a distributed system, you end up creating massive bottlenecks that dramatically reduce the throughput (and increase the latency) of the entire system.
 For most people, this has proven too much overhead.

 Then people have attempted to do secondary indexing through the application.
 While this could very well work, it is rarely going to be generally applicable and further, is going to be very brittle.
 Secondary indexing is properly a function of the database and should be closely tied to its internals to support efficient and correct implementations.
 In particular, dealing with failure scenarios to guarantee correctness outside of the database layer is often a losing proposition.

 Recently, a some work has come up to provide in-region indexing.
 Essentially, we provide a secondary index on a given Region.
 Then when querying along the index, we need to talk to each reqion's index to determine if that region contains the row.
 The obvious downside is a dramatic effects on throughput on latency.
 Where previously we only had to talk to one server, suddenly we have to talk to *all* the servers and cannot continue until we get a response back from all of them (otherwise, we might miss a positive response).
 If you are willing to take this latency hit, it can be an acceptable solution - its fully ACID within the HBase semantics.

-There has already been a lot of published thought on other ways we could do secondary indexing - I took a crack [here] and Lars Hofhansl has written some thoughts [here] and [here].
+There has already been a lot of published thought on other ways we could do secondary indexing - I took a crack [here](http://jyates.github.io/2012/07/09/consistent-enough-secondary-indexes.html) and my colleague, Lars Hofhansl has written some thoughts [here](http://hadoop-hbase.blogspot.com/2012/10/musings-on-secondary-indexes.html) and [here](http://hadoop-hbase.blogspot.com/2012/10/secondary-indexes-part-ii.html).
 However, all these proposals are either (1) wrong in small corner cases or (2) inefficient.
 We can do better...

 ## Redefine the problem